Sabrinasaunders/outfit-organizer/README.md

 ## Solution

-I rectified the above problems in the following way:
+We rectified the above problems in the following way:

-- ( list actions taken to solve above problem. )
+- As a group, we delegated tasks based on our individual strengths as developers.
+- Sabrina was assigned the task of building the HTML and linking Bulma to the project.
+- Aaron was handled the backend JavaScript development and integration to the frontend.
+- Aster designed and mocked-up the projects UI, working primarily with CSS & HTML to build the project frontend with Bulma.
+- Some features were unable to be completed due to time constraints and life events, features that were temporarily shelved to prioritized MVP completion include:
--
+  - A collapsible sidebar
--
+  - Filtering wardrobe items
+  - Adding separate pages for navigation items
+  - Full Colormind integration to the sidebar buttons
+  - A method of cropping user images to keep image dimensions from affecting the layout

 See below for a screenshot of the project.